 You might not give too much thought about the type of footwear you decide to bring to the gym.

-They are after all training shoes so they should work just fine in a training environment, right?
+So on a squat day, you bring your trusty old pair of joggers.
+They are training shoes after all, so they should work just fine in a training environment, right?

+Wrong.
+Stability is built from the bottom up.
 This is why the tallest trees have robust trunks that are impossible to wrap your arms around.
-Otherwise they couldn't support the weight up top and inevitably fall over.
+Otherwise, they couldn't support the weight up top and inevitably fall over.

+These same physics apply to human anatomy – you're only as stable as your base.
 And when lifting heavy weights, you want to lift from a base that is as stable and rigid as possible.

 When there is a layer of squishy gel or foam material between your feet and the floor, a percentage of the force generated will get absorbed by the runners sole.

-A weightlifting shoe on the other hand has a sole/heel that doesn't compress under load which ensures superior foot stability and allows for an optimal power transmission efficiency.
+Squatting in running shoes is like squatting on your Ikea bed, stupid.
+A weightlifting shoe, on the other hand, has a sole/heel that doesn't compress under load and hence ensures superior foot stability and allows for an optimal power transmission efficiency.

-Not only does this improve performance in the gym - lifting in the safest and most efficient manner will also keep you injury free and produce the best muscle gains!
+Not only does this improve performance in the gym - lifting in the safest and most efficient manner will also keep you injury-free and produce the best muscle gains!

 Benefits Over Regular Shoes

-They lack the quality that makes running shoes so horrible for lifting weights i.e the soft, bouncy sole.
+In fact, it is an immensely better option than what you jog in.
+They lack the quality that makes running shoes so horrible for lifting weights (i.e the soft, bouncy sole).